RCN-ECS/CnGV/notebook/20201116_MA_Fixes&Finesses.md

 | False Positive Rate |0.03|0.12|0.02|0.0|1.0|

 #### Raw data - Full Reciprocal Transplant
-Now I have set the colors to a standard scale, so light colors = low percents
+Now I have set the colors to a standard scale, so light colors = low percents.
+These plots show LARGER RESIDUAL ONLY

 **RATES**
 | --- | Covariance | GxE |